ContaAzul/creditcard.js/README.md

 ## Install

-Creditcard.js is available as the package on NPM.
+Creditcard.js available as a NPM package.
 You can install through npm or yarn:

 ### NPM